opentok/learning-opentok-php/README.md

 *  The provided `Procfile` describes a web process which can launch this application.

-*  Provision the [RedisToGo addon](https://addons.heroku.com/redistogo).
-It is free for up to 5MB of data.
-Its configuration will be set for you automatically upon provisioning the service.

 *  Use Heroku config to set the following keys:

    -  `OPENTOK_KEY` -- Your OpenTok API Key